 Medellin ranks in the top ten of Nomad Lists’s best cities for digital nomads.
 When you look at all the city has to offer, it’s not hard to see why it’s so popular among those living the laptop lifestyle.
 Mild weather, good internet, affordable living, and lots of great spaces to work alongside other digital nomads made Medellin Colombia a great place to live and work.

-1. What’s so great about Medellin for digital nomads?
+1. What’s so great about Medellin for digital nomads and remote working professionals?

 Spanish-Speaking, but English Friendly